 History records that the first inhabitants were neolithic tribes, who founded a settlement in about 3500 BC.
 Carsac, as the settlement was known in the Celtic tongue became an important strategic outpost and trading center for the various Celtic tribes of the Languedoc-Roussillon.

 During the Middle Ages, Carcassonne was a medieval fiefdom, eventually falling under the control of the Trencavel family, who ruled Carcassonne until 1209.
-Thereafter the city was taken in the Albigensian Crusades and the last Trencavel ruler, Raymond-Roger, died soon afterwards.
-The cruel Simon De Montfort was appointed viscount of Carcassonne, and the ruled the city with an iron fist.
+Thereafter the city was taken in the Albigensian Crusades and the last Trencavel ruler, Raymond-Roger, died soon afterward.
+The cruel Simon De Montfort was appointed Viscount of Carcassonne, and the ruled the city with an iron fist.

 In 1226, Carcassonne was incorporated into the Kingdom of France by King Louis VIII, finally submitting to his rule in 1247.
 It is during this period that Carcassonne’s Lower Town was founded on the other side of the River Aude.
 A place of increasingly strategic importance, the French kings strengthened the citadel and built several fortresses along the French/Spanish border, ever-fearful of an invasion.
 Nonetheless, for a time Carcassonne would enjoy a relatively peaceful and stable existence.